claireb-gsa/derisking-gov-tech/_pages/federal-fieldguide/3-planning.md

 Once agencies understand that the new system does not need to be entirely designed or defined up-front, we can move directly to how to start work and start to deliver value to users.
 Usually we help agencies by charting their desired functionality on a 2×2 chart, with user value on one axis and technical complexity on the other.

 We start work on the functionality that has the highest user value and the lowest technical complexity.
 While we want to quickly deliver value to end users, we don't necessarily want to pick the most technically challenging part of the project to start with.
-Some teams want to go after the most technically complex chunk of work first as a form of pathfinding, but that raises the stakes in a way that inhibits adoption of Agile.
+Some teams want to go after the most technically complex chunk of work first as a form of pathfinding, but that raises the stakes in a way that inhibits adoption of agile.
 We're not dogmatic about what "chunk" of work gets picked first, just that the work is tightly scoped and will allow the team to deliver value to users relatively quickly.

 This "chunk" of the overall system should be assigned a product owner and allowed to write and award their own contract.

 At this point, agencies often face two challenges:

-1.  **Move to Agile by team.** Moving to Agile tends to bring out organizational antibodies that stifles and discourages innovation.
+1.  **Move to agile by team.** Moving to agile tends to bring out organizational antibodies that stifles and discourages innovation.
 To combat this, we start small.
-Allow one or two brave teams to test out Agile, learn, and recommend for what procedures, practices, and tools must be tweaked to enable Agile for the entire organization.
+Allow one or two brave teams to test out agile, learn, and recommend for what procedures, practices, and tools must be tweaked to enable agile for the entire organization.

-    If several teams are told to adopt Agile at the same time, that does not allow for this important learning to occur and scale naturally.
-A large-scale, simultaneous Agile transition requires every team to undergo the same painful and frustrating learning process.
+    If several teams are told to adopt agile at the same time, that does not allow for this important learning to occur and scale naturally.
+A large-scale, simultaneous agile transition requires every team to undergo the same painful and frustrating learning process.
 These teams will probably develop their own solutions that will be based on the path of least resistance, rather than what is right for the enterprise.

 1.  **Don't consolidate contracts.** There is no "economy of scale" when buying professional services.
 There is no reason to combine several product teams' needs into a single contract award.
 It does not reduce complexity --- rather, it hides the complexity inherent in any development effort.
 Consolidating contracts increases risk by creating a single point of failure.
 And it does not allow the agency to buy specialized skills that it might need for just one team.

-##### Pricing the cost of an Agile software development team
+##### Pricing the cost of an agile software development team

 The ideal size of a scrum team is somewhere between four to nine people.
 Let's pick the high end, nine people, and put together a reasonable mix of talent for the team.
 Using [GSA's Contract-Awarded Labor Category](https://calc.gsa.gov/) tool, it's simple to estimate the labor cost per hour and multiply that by a reasonable number of hours that a person would be expected to work in a given year: 1,880 (accounting for holidays and leave).
 Our independent government cost estimate (IGCE) in this scenario, for one year of performance, is $1.9 million.

-_Note: The below table represents an estimate using the industry average cost of purchasing services from a private company offering Agile software development.
+_Note: The below table represents an estimate using the industry average cost of purchasing services from a private company offering agile software development.
 If an agency requires their development teams to be on-site or have top-secret security clearances, the pool of available companies to compete on this work will be drastically reduced, and the agency can expect the average hourly labor rates to be substantially higher (especially as the clearance process itself is an added cost).
 Also, these positions and their hourly rates vary greatly depending on location within the United States that the employee is located._
 {:.guide-note}

 | Position Title          | # of people | Average hourly labor rate[^rate] | Cost       |